cyberlawlibrary/Casebooks/readme.md

 ## Offline versions

-To get a copy of the ebook, go to the green button in the top right & click on "download zip".
-Unzip the file.
-You should see an html file for the whole book, a folder called "chapters" that contains each section of the book as its own html file, and a few other files/folders that will help your browser style the book's appearance and insert images.
+It's a good idea to save a copy of the book, in case the online version is taken down or you want to read the book offline.

+#### Chrome

+Use command-S or right click and choose "Save As."
+This will download an html file of the book and a folder with all the book images and a css file that controls the book's appearance.
+It's important to keep the html file and that folder in the same place on your computer.
+For example, they should both be in downloads, documents, desktop, etc — they need to be in the same folder.
+Otherwise, the book will look weird and won't display images.

-Double-clicking on any html file will likely open it in your default browser; if that doesn't work, you can drag an html file into a browser window.
+Double-clicking on the html file will likely open it in your default browser; if that doesn't work, you can drag the html file into a browser window.
+Voila!

+#### Safari

+Use command-S or right click and choose "Save Page As."
+You can then choose from two options for Format: webarchive or page source.
+Choose webarchive.
+This will download one webarchive file.
+This one file contains both the text of the book and all images and formatting information.

+Double-clicking on the webarchive file will open it in safari; if that doesn't work, you can drag the file into a safari window.
 Voila!

 ### Caution